One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: Large scale structure in radio continuum surveys

 which is a proxy for the number of sources per `cluster'.
 For the Poisson distribution $n_c = 1$, while $n_c = 1 + \gamma$ for a compound Poisson distribution.
 Groups of radio sources, like a group of SFGs, also contribute to $n_c$, and thus $n_c$ is also a tracer of clustering at small angular scales.
 The measurement of $n_c$ alone can not distinguish between galaxy groups, multi-component sources and imaging artefacts.

-Whilst we believe assuming a Poissonian distribution of radio components will be appropriate for this work, we can chose another distribution, which will result in another compound distribution.
+Whilst we believe assuming a Poisson distribution for the number of radio components per physical source will be appropriate for this work, we can chose another distribution, which will result in another compound distribution.
 To give a second example, assuming a logarithmic distribution results in a negative binomial distribution \citep{James2006}, which interestingly provides the best fit to three dimensional counts-in-cell in the Sloan digital sky survey \citep{Hurtado-Gil2017}.